suprim12/irisdiakoumi/README.md

 - 🔭 I’m currently working on an accessible landing page for an agency, and building my developer portfolio website
 - 🌱 I’m currently learning React and GatsbyJS
 - ⌨️ I [blog](https://blog.iridium.codes/) semi-regularly about tech
+- 🥅 2021 Goals: Contribute more to Open Source projects
 - 😄 Pronouns: She / Her
 - ⚡ Fun fact: My dad gave me the nickname Ιρίδιο-Iridium and I only realized it was a chemical element some years ago!